Skip to main content

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we respond within 72 hours.

 Disclaimer: This article is for informational purposes only.
-It is not legal, financial, disability-rights, immigration, veterans-benefit, or government-agency advice.
+It is not legal, financial, tax, disability-rights, immigration, veterans-benefit, or government-agency advice.
 Program rules, policies, deadlines, and availability can change.
 Always confirm current details directly with the official county office or state program before you apply, appeal, delay payment, or make decisions about your home.

 About the Authors